-We are a clinical stage pharmaceutical company focused on the discovery, development and commercialization of novel therapeutics for rare endocrine diseases and endocrine-related tumors.
-Endocrine pathways function to maintain homeostasis and commonly use peptide hormones acting through G-protein-coupled receptors ("GPCRs") to regulate many aspects of physiology including growth, energy, metabolism, gastrointestinal function and stress responses.
+We are a clinical-stage pharmaceutical company focused on the discovery, development, and commercialization of novel therapeutics for rare endocrine diseases and endocrine-related tumors.
+Endocrine pathways function to maintain homeostasis and commonly use peptide hormones acting through G-protein coupled receptors, or GPCRs, to regulate many aspects of physiology including growth, energy, metabolism, gastrointestinal functions and stress responses.
 We have assembled a seasoned team with extensive expertise in drug discovery and development in endocrine GPCRs and built a highly productive drug discovery organization.
-We have discovered a pipeline of oral nonpeptide (small molecule) new chemical entities that target peptide GPCRs to treat a variety of rare endocrine diseases where treatment options have significant efficacy, safety and/or tolerability limitations.
-Our lead product candidate, CRN00808, is currently in clinical development for the treatment of acromegaly.
-In addition, CRN01941 is in clinical development for the treatment of neuroendocrine tumors ("NETs"), and we are advancing additional product candidates through preclinical studies in parallel.
+We have discovered a pipeline of oral nonpeptide (small molecule) new chemical entities that target peptide GPCRs to treat a variety of rare endocrine diseases where treatment options have significant efficacy, safety, and/or tolerability limitations.
+Our lead product candidate, paltusotine (formerly CRN00808), is currently in clinical development for the treatment of acromegaly, and we are advancing additional product candidates through clinical and preclinical studies in parallel.
 Our vision is to build the leading endocrine company which consistently pioneers new therapeutics to help patients better control their disease and improve their daily lives.

-We focus on the discovery and development of oral nonpeptide therapeutics that target peptide GPCRs with well-understood biological functions, validated biomarkers and the potential to substantially improve the treatment of endocrine diseases and/or endocrine-related tumors.
-Our pipeline consists of the following two product candidates and preclinical programs:
+We focus on the discovery and development of oral nonpeptide therapeutics that target peptide GPCRs with well-understood biological functions, validated biomarkers, and the potential to substantially improve the treatment of endocrine diseases and/or endocrine-related tumors.
+Our pipeline consists of paltusotine for acromegaly and neuroendocrine tumors, or NETs, and two preclinical programs for diseases of excess adrenocorticotropic hormone, or ACTH, and congenital hyperinsulinism, or CHI.